-Many practices have been tempted to make a quick switch to a new EHR that promises faster record-keeping, less training, or improved interoperability; yet this decision deserves a strategic process in place before rushing into implementing a new EHR, specifically an EHR implementation checklist.
+Many practices have been tempted to do a quick EHR Implementation that promises faster record-keeping, less training, or improved interoperability; yet this decision deserves a strategic ehr implementation process in place before rushing into implementing a new EHR.

 Practices can’t afford to have sustained productivity loss, nor can they afford to make implementation mistakes that result in abandoning an EMR system.

 Here I’d like to go over some of the mistakes we’ve heard or witnessed and how to avoid them in your office.

 Challenges of EHR Implementation